DanOlner/exobrain/src/site/notes/Game-money-magic.md

 - What am I curious about even if I have no idea where it's going?

 I've had a slightly stoned series of connected thoughts about [[social operating systems\|social operating systems]] for a while but haven't laid them down in order.
 Let's try and write them down clearly:
-* Are humans kind of the Swiss-army-knife species making natural distributed systems?
-In [this old 2009 post](https://coveredinbees.org.archived.website/3adaptivelandscapes.html) about Balinese rice-growing and Peruvian potato cultivation,
+* Are humans the Swiss-army-knife of natural distributed systems?
+Cf. [this old 2009 post](https://coveredinbees.org.archived.website/3adaptivelandscapes.html) about Balinese rice-growing and Peruvian potato cultivation.